 Website Copywriting and SEO

 I'm Denise, a reliable and professional copywriter, SEO specialist and CIM-qualified marketer.
-With over ten years of experience, I help my clients boost their SERP rankings, improve their content and generate ROI.
+With over 13 years of experience in B2B, I help my clients boost their SERP rankings, improve their content and generate ROI.

 An excellent copywriter adapts quickly to the tone, style and needs of a diverse range of users.
 I have written authoritatively about countless industries and subjects.
-These range from subsea engineering, cloud software and food technology to travel, music and art.
+These range from technology, SaaS, engineering, cloud software and food technology to travel, music and art.